Student Health Services at Mercy College of Health Sciences supports students in meeting their health and wellness needs.

 Services we offer:

-- Medical withdrawal counseling
+- Medical withdrawal counseling and review

 - Guidance on CastleBranch requirements